LEADING OFF: Major League Baseball nears 20,000...

 LEADING OFF: Major League Baseball nears 20,000 players | Newsday

-A look at what's happening around the majors Saturday:____COUNT 'EM!Major League Baseball is full of huge numbers -- 4,256 hits by Pete Rose, 511 wins for Cy Young, the 2,632 straight games by Cal Rip
+A look at what's happening around the majors today:___COUNT 'EM!Major League Baseball is full of huge numbers -- 4,256 hits by Pete Rose, 511 wins for Cy Young, 2,632 consecutive games played by Cal R

 More Recent New York Mets Articles